Cog-Creators/Red-DiscordBot/docs/admin.rst

 **Description**

-Add a role to the list of available selfroles.
+Add a role to the available selfroles list.

 .. warning:: Members will be able to assign themselves the role.
     Make sure it doesn't give extra perms or anything that can break